-- Conduct targeted efforts and develop pipeline initiatives toward the recruitment, retention, and graduation of a more diverse and representative student body at the undergraduate and graduate levels.
+- Conduct targeted marketing and outreach efforts and develop pipeline initiatives toward the recruitment, retention, and graduation of a more diverse student body at the undergraduate and graduate levels.

 - Develop pipelines with local and state high schools and two-year colleges to support the recruitment of a more diverse undergraduate student body within Moody College.

-- Assess demand to inform potential planning of a formal system of mentoring available for underrepresented minority (URM) students within Moody College.
+- Assess demand to inform potential planning of a formal system of mentoring available for students from historically underrepresented backgrounds within Moody College.